Published on Yale University Library (https://web.library.yale.edu)

 Librarian Exhibit Advisor

 This opportunity has numerous benefits both for individual professional growth and in support of the library’s mission to support and enhance research, teaching, and learning at Yale.
-The Exhibits Production Coordinator will provide training for each new librarian exhibit advisor, and when necessary connect new exhibit advisors with other library staff who have prior exhibit experience.
+The Exhibits Production Manager will provide training for each new librarian exhibit advisor, and when necessary connect new exhibit advisors with other library staff who have prior exhibit experience.

-If you have specific questions about being a librarian exhibit advisor please contact Kerri Sancomb [21], Exhibits Program Manager.
+If you have specific questions about being a librarian exhibit advisor please contact Kerri Sancomb [29], Exhibits Production Program Manager.

 Sterling Memorial Library Exhibition Corridor